sapcxtools/environment/README.md

 The preconfigured configuration profiles and the explaination of the mechanism is part of the [configuration README.md](./configuration/README.md).
 Please go there for further details about configuration options.

+# Update

+The environment improves continuously and can be updated easily by using the `yupdateenvironment` shortcut or by reexecuting the [installation command](#installation).